lisp-mirror/rssparser/README.md

 * ./rssparser.lisp parse

 Supported *selectors* are all valid [CSS selectors](http://www.w3schools.com/cssref/css_selectors.asp).
-If you don't specify a `ContentSelector` when adding a new feed, `rssparser.lisp` will use "Generated with rssparser.lisp." as every feed item's body.
+If you don't specify a `ContentSelector` when adding a new feed, `rssparser.lisp` will use an empty item body.

 ### Example